It depends. There are a lot of factors at play when it comes to get a Green Card.

 No. If you are applying for a green card solely based on your P-1 status, then you will certainly be denied.

-Along with the myriad of requirements to get your P-1 visa approved, you had to swear that you had and intended to maintain a foreign residence and that you only intended to temporarily enter the United States to perform at your qualifying athletic event.[i]
+Along with the myriad of requirements to get your P-1 visa approved, you have to swear that you had and intended to maintain a foreign residence and that you only intended to temporarily enter the United States to perform at your qualifying athletic event.

 If USCIS determines that you entered the U.S. with the intent to remain permanently, then they can strip you of your status and charge you with immigration fraud.

-Maybe you had the best of intentions to honor your P-1 requirements, but circumstances arose that made you change your mind.
+Maybe you had the best of intentions to honor your P-1 requirements, but circumstances arose that forced you to change your mind.